Tiger & Bunny: The Rising

 Tiger & Bunny: The Rising (劇場版 TIGER & BUNNY -The Rising-, Gekijōban Taigā ando Banī -The Rising-) is a 2014 superhero anime film released by Sunrise.
 The film is a sequel to the anime television series Tiger & Bunny.
 The film focuses on Kotetsu T. Kaburagi loses his position as a superhero and is replaced with Ryan Goldsmith.
-As this happpens a new threat appears in the city.
+As this happens a new threat appears in the city.